-I know asking you to be a mother now may sound masochistic but humor me for a moment.
+I know asking you to practice motherhood now may sound masochistic, but humor me for a moment.

 Kind, soft, caring, unconditionally loving, intuitive, warm, inviting, understanding, wise, prepared, powerful, and probably many others, right?
 When was the last time you tapped into these qualities?

-We spend so much of our life as young women being groomed for success.
-We get rewarded for developing our intellect and hardening our bodies.
+As young women trying to succeed in a very accomplishment oriented culture, we get rewarded for developing our intellect and strength.
 Our success depends on our ability to compete, sometimes even more aggressively than men, for new opportunities.
 Most of us are pretty powerful.
 We’ve learned how to be resourceful and strong.
 Unfortunately, our soft, intuitive, feminine side hasn’t been rewarded so it’s probably not something you even know how to cultivate.

 So we’ve learned how to put our needs aside and go for the prize.
 We’ve become fighters and winners.
 But what have we lost in that process?

-Many of us have lost or have never even cultivated these incredibly powerful feminine qualities.
-We’ve never tapped into our powerful intuitive knowing and we even tend to hold back on our natural instinct to extend love and care to others.
+Many of us have never fully developed these incredibly powerful feminine qualities.
+We’ve never tapped into our powerful intuitive knowing and we tend to hold back these natural instincts because we’ve been subtly reminded that it’s not what counts.
 As a result, we ignore our own inner wisdom in favor of what’s practical or what we “should” be doing (hint: don’t “should” on yourself).

-So go stand in front of a mirror, look into your eyes and extend love to that amazing, resourceful, brilliant beautiful lady that is on her way to becoming a mom.
+So go stand in front of a mirror, look into your eyes, and extend love to that amazing, resourceful, brilliant beautiful lady that is on her way to becoming a mom.

 Blessings and love,